petergridge/irrigation_component_V3/README.md

 # Irrigation Component V3
 The driver for this project is to provide an easy to configure user interface for the gardener of the house.
 The goal is that once the inital configuration is done all the features can be modified through lovelace cards.

-To further simplify things there are conditions in the Lovelace example to hide the configuration items.
+The provided working test harness provides a sample of LoveLace configuration that uses the Entities card with condions and the Conditions Card to simplify the UI.

 ![irrigation|690x469,50%](irrigation.JPG)
-Image 1: With Show configuration enabled
+Image 1: With Show configuration enabled, showing all attibutes availble for configuration
 ![irrigation2|690x469,50%](irrigation2.JPG)
-Image 2: With Show configuration disabled
+Image 2: With Show configuration disabled, showing only minimal sensor information
 ![irrigation2|690x469,50%](irrigation3.JPG)
-Image 3: While a program is running
+Image 3: While a program is running showing the remaining run time for the Pot Plants zone

 All the inputs of the new platforms are Home Assistant entities for example the start time is provided via a input_datetime entity.
 The information is evaluated to trigger the irrigation action according to the inputs provided.